ShelkaSachdeva/kraftwerk/Module17/README.md

 ### Key Insights

+- High recall: 65% of real subscribers were identified correctly.

 - The Logistic Regression model is conservative in predicting "Yes" — better at identifying definite "No"s.

 - But it still captures 900 true positives, which is ~65% of actual converters — that’s great for marketing.

-- However, the 1587 false positives (predicting someone will convert, but they won’t) may waste marketing resources.
+- False positives could lead to wasted marketing resources.
+The 1587 false positives (predicting someone will convert, but they won’t) may waste marketing resources.

 ### Top Positive Influencers (Features that Increase Probability of Subscription)